guesswho1234/Rex/README.md

 Fourth, make sure the web dyno is turned on.

 > [!NOTE]
-Heroku shuts down your application once it uses twice the memory allocated to your dyno type.
+Heroku shuts down your application if you exceed the memory allocated to your dyno type.
 If you are using the `Eco` dyno type, the application also shuts down when there is no traffic for 30 minutes.

+> [!WARNING]
+While most features of Rex can be used with the low tier dyno types Heroku offers, evaluating exams cannot.
+Therefore, make sure to switch to high performance dyno types if you wish to evaluate exams with Rex hosted on Heroku.

 ### Docker

 First, build your image with the supplied docker file: `docker build --platform linux/x86_64 -t shiny-docker-rex .`.

 Second, run your image: `docker run -p 8180:8180 shiny-docker-rex`.

-> [!WARNING]
-Currently, running the app with docker causes the app to not find the resources from the `www` folder.
-Yet to fix.

 ## Usage